The Feature from the Back Bay Lagoon

 Spiders and snakes.
 On a bad day, poisonous snakes.

 On major summer holidays, cars will be parked all over the course.
 Best choice on these days is to play somewhere else.

 Other Thoughts: Out the southern entrance to Pass Road are any # of quickie marts, restaurants, liquor stores and strip joints[remember, an AFB is nearby] within a mile or less.

-I fully expect this course to rise a full point once tees, tee signs, message board and the layout are permanently set.
+I fully expect this course to rise a half point once tee signs, message board and the layout are permanently set.

 2 Helpful / 4 Not

 Pros: The variability of play was great.
 The park was clean and well kept.
 Baskets all in good order.
 Friendly people